On show: the art of a couple with nothing to hide

 Ms Ford’s art work Chaos

-Her own work – which she has created over the past 18 months following her diagnosis – has become “very conscious of eyes and mouths” because she was now “lip reading all the time”, as the cancer has almost completely robbed her of her hearing.
+Her own work – which she has created over the past 18 months following her diagnosis – has become “very conscious of eyes and mouths” as she is now “lip reading all the time”.

 “You don’t see deafness,” she said.
 “There are a lot of deaf people who go into themselves in isolation, because they are not interacting with the world.
 And so this is hidden.
 If you saw me in the street you wouldn’t know I was terribly ill.”